nrkn/rect-editor/README.md

 # rect-editor

-Drag and drop rectangle editor
+Browser based drag and drop rectangle editor

+Intended as a base for building document editors operating on a fixed canvas size

 ## TODO